 The length of these training sessions will increase over time to enable the dog to manage a full day’s work with their future Partner.

 Training is more focused on specific task work which includes opening cupboards, shutting drawers, removing socks, being able to pick up a mobile phone or to get help in emergencies.
-The dogs will work will a full range of mobility aids such as wheelchairs, crutches and walking sticks.
+The dogs will work with a full range of mobility aids such as wheelchairs, crutches and walking sticks.

 Our dogs need to be able to work with different people, not just their trainers, so at this stage they will work with several potential Partners to gain this experience.